gabrielfalcao/lettuce/docs/tutorial/simple.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's provide a solution so we get the right factorial for all
-scenarions, specially for number 2:
+scenarios, specially for number 2:

 .. highlight:: python